 While you can make this recipe without the lemon, the lemon does take the flavor to the next level, so get a lemon if you can!
 Single lemons can be expensive, so remember, you can freeze your whole lemons if you buy them by the bag!

-What Should I Serve with Garlic Butter Baked Cod?
+What to Serve with Garlic Butter Baked Cod

-I served my Garlic Butter Baked Cod with Roasted Asparagus and Tomatoes, but I think it would also be awesome with roasted broccoli, maybe some Lemony Artichoke and Quinoa Salad, or Roasted Vegetable Couscous.
+I served my Garlic Butter Baked Cod with Roasted Asparagus and Tomatoes, but I think it would also be awesome with:

 P.S.
 I wrote the recipe below for just two servings because that’s all the cod I had left after testing, but you can easily increase it to four by changing the number of servings in the box below.
 It will automatically adjust the ingredients below to match.